dimon5360/dimon5360/README.md

 Hi, I’m Dmitry

-I’m embedded software developer.
+I’m embedded and system software engineer.
+I develop firmwares for embedded devices and system software.
-Also my hobby is system and backend development.
+Also my hobby is a backend development.

-I use C, C++, .Net, Go, Rust, generally I develop pet-projects with Linux.
+I use C, C++, Go, .Net, Rust, generally I develop pet-projects with Linux.
-I have experience with PostgreSQL and MongoDB, Apache Kafka and also I liked Google's gRPC and Protobuf technologies.
+I have experience with the PostgreSQL, MongoDB, Apache Kafka.
+Also I liked gRPC and Protobuf technologies.

 Also I have a little expirience with GameDev.
 I like to try new technologies.